 If you’re interested in purchasing a purple gemstone, the best choice is an amethyst, which just so happens to be the birthstone for the month of February.
 The color of this gemstone can range from a light pinkish-violet to a deep, bold purple.
 Differences in color are caused by a number of factors, including iron impurities and exposure to radiation.

 Amethyst is composed of quartz, which is available in large quantities within the Earth’s crust.
-Just like quartz, amethyst is fairly hard and will hold up well over time, which is why it is often used in decorative jewelry, such as cocktail rings.
+Just like quartz, amethyst is fairly hard and will hold up well over time, which is why it is often used in rings and other decorative jewelry.
 It’s also very affordable and won’t break the bank.

 There are two green gemstones that are often used in jewelry: emeralds and tsavorites.